05F5/05f5/_sessions/funding-initial-development.md

 layout: sessions
 slug: funding-initial-development
 permalink: /schedule/funding-initial-development
-published: false
 ---

 In this lightning talk, David Aronchick delves into the various funding avenues available for kickstarting open-source projects.
 From grants to sponsorships, donations, and early investments he offers insights into navigating the landscape of initial development funding for your open-source endeavors.